 By 1861 Dr. and Mrs Rolls and their children were living in Chatham.
-In the 1864 -1865 Kent County Dr. Rolls advertised his practice on King Street in Chatham.
+In the 1864 -1865 Kent County Dr. Rolls advertised his medical practice on King Street in Chatham.
 (His son Edwin Cecil Rolls appears in the same directory as a druggist also on King Street.)
 Ads also appeared in the 1866-1867 Kent, Lambton and Essex County Directory and Gazetteer and the 1869 Ontario Gazetteer and Directory, advertising Dr. Rolls’ practice in Chatham.
 In 1866 the family was living in a home on Queen Street.
 According to the 1882 Ontario Medical Register, Dr. Rolls joined the College of Physicians and Surgeons on the 16th of June, 1866.

 Dr. Rolls was an accomplished painter in oils.

 Mrs. Rolls died in Chatham on the 7th of January, 1868.
 Dr. Rolls died in Chatham on the 23rd of April, 1873.
 Dr. and Mrs. Rolls are buried at Maple Leaf Cemetery in Chatham.
 Their children all achieved success in various professions.